dnanexus/dxfuse/README.md

 $ xattr -d prop.family zebra.txt
 ```

-You cannot modify any base.* attribute, these are read-only.
-Currently, setting and deleting xattrs can be done only for files that are closed on DNAx.
+You cannot modify any _base.*_ attribute, these are read-only.
+Currently, setting and deleting xattrs can be done only for files that are closed on the platform.

 ## Mac OS (OSX)